sevenval/flat-docs/cookbook/envvars.md

 ### Docker

-If you control the docker setup yourself (e.g. `docker-compose`, Kubernetes …) you can use its built-in support for environment variable.
-In this case, your not bound to variable names starting with `FLAT_`.
+If you control the docker setup yourself (e.g. `docker-compose`, Kubernetes …) you can use its built-in support for environment variables.
+In this case, you are not bound to variable names starting with `FLAT_`.

 Your `docker-compose.yaml` could look like this:
 ```yaml